Chicago Bail Bond Violation Lawyer

 Personal Recognizance Bond or 'I Bond'

-Get Help from Our Dependable Bail Bond Violation Attorneys in Chicago
+Get Help from Our Bail Bond Violation Attorneys in Chicago

-When you hire a Chicago criminal defense lawyer at Mitchell S. Sexner & Associates LLC, we'll try to get your bail amount lowered and get you released from custody if necessary.
+When you hire a Chicago criminal defense lawyer at Mitchell S. Sexner & Associates LLC, we cab file the written motion needed to make that request.
+Then we’ll do our best to get your bail amount lowered and work to get you released from custody so that you can better assist us in presenting your defense in court.
 We're here for you 24 hours a day, 7 days a week.
-So call us anytime at (312) 644-0444 or (800) 996-4824 and let us see how we can help you today.
+So call us anytime at (800) 996-4824 and let us explain how we can help you today.

 Contact us for a free consultation